-No one likes to floss, but it’s an important habit to have.
-Even with brushing, you still aren’t cleaning the whole tooth.
-This is why flossing is so important.
+No one likes to floss, but it’s an important habit to build.
+Even if you’re an avid brusher, you still aren’t cleaning the whole tooth.
+Flossing gets at those hard-to-reach places between your teeth and under your gum line.
 In order to start a flossing habit, pair it with something you love doing, such as flossing when watching TV.
-You can also floss while on the go so it’s great to do after meals.
+Since you can floss on the go, it’s a great habit to start after mealtimes.

 Eat foods that are healthy for your teeth.

-Some foods will be better for your teeth than others.
-Try to avoid foods that can get stuck in the pits or grooves of your teeth for a long period of time.
-If you do eat these foods, then be sure to brush soon after.
+Some foods are better for your teeth than others.
 Foods like fresh vegetables and fruits can help increase the saliva flow to wash away food particles.
-Drink tap water that contains fluoride, which is essential for protecting your teeth against cavities.
-Bottled water may not have fluoride.
+On the other hand, try to avoid foods that can get stuck in the pits or grooves of your teeth for a long period of time.
+If you do eat these foods, then be sure to brush soon after and drink tap water that contains fluoride.
+Fluoride, which may not be present in bottled water, is essential for protecting your teeth against cavities.

-Mouthwash does more than just freshen your breath.
-Mouthwash with fluoride can help protect against cavities.
-Vigorously rinsing with mouthwash can also help loosen food particles that contribute to cavities.
+Mouthwash does more than just freshen your breath; if it has fluoride, it helps protect against cavities, too.
+Vigorously rinsing with mouthwash will also loosen food particles that contribute to cavities.

 Visit the dentist.

+IGoing to the dentist is an important way to prevent cavities.
 If it has been a while since your last appointment, it’s time to schedule a visit.
-Going to the dentist can be one way to prevent cavities.
-At the appointment, a dentist will take X-rays to examine your mouth and check for cavities.
-There are also some treatments to fight cavities that are available at your dentist office.
-Regular teeth cleanings help keep your teeth in better condition by removing tartar buildup and plague.
+At the appointment, the dentist will take X-rays to examine your mouth and check for cavities.
+Regular teeth cleanings help keep your teeth in better condition by removing tartar buildup and plague, and your dentist may give you an in-office treatment to fight cavities.
 A dentist can also help you prevent cavities by giving you advice on how to properly care for your teeth at home.
 Schedule your appointment at Tru Family Dental today.
 While it’s recommended to visit twice a year, your dentist can work out a schedule that is right for you.

 Consider fluoride treatments or sealants.

-Both of these are at the dentist.
+Both of these treatments are available at the dentist.
 Fluoride treatments can be helpful if you aren’t getting enough fluoride through drinking water or other sources.
-A dentist may recommend custom trays that will fit over the teeth for prescription fluoride if your risk of cavities is high.
-Sealants are protective plastic coatings that are applied to the chewing surface of your back teeth.
+If you’re at high-risk for cavities, a dentist may recommend custom trays that will fit over the teeth for a prescription fluoride treatment.
+Your dentist may also recommend sealants, which are protective plastic coatings applied to the chewing surface of your back teeth.
 They can help seal off crannies and grooves that collect food to protect the enamel from acid and plaque.
 Sealants are good for school age children and can last for several years before they need to be replaced.
 Even though they last a long time, they do need to be regularly checked.